What is Pfeiffer Syndrome?

 Toll free (877) 336-5333

 This organization helps you get in touch with parents in your area whose children also have Pfeiffer Syndrome.

 Babyface: A Story of Heart and Bones, written by Jeanne McDermott, the mom of a son born with Apert Syndrome.
 This wonderful, passionate book highlights the first two years of Nate's life, and this gifted writer expresses the thoughts and feelings that are a part of the journey of having a child who is born with a rare disorder.
 This is a book you will want to share with your friends and family members.
-The book is published by Amazon and is also available at most major bookstores.
+The book can be found at Amazon.com.